 Revenue.
 Revenue increased by \$16.1 million to \$44.0 million in the three months ended June 30, 2010, from \$27.9 million in the three months ended June 30, 2009.
 A portion of this increase was the result of an increase in the number of gallons delivered from 23.7 million gasoline gallon equivalents to 31.1 million gasoline gallon equivalents.
 The increase in volume was partly from an increase in CNG sales of 4.3 million gallons and an increase in biomethane sales (our 70% share of the biomethane sales of DCE) of 0.4 million gallons.
 The acquisition of four compressed natural gas operations and maintenance services contracts in May and June of 2009, four new refuse customers, and one new transit customer together accounted for 3.6 million gallons of the CNG volume increase.
 The volume growth from our existing transit and refuse customers, combined with the volume growth from our share of our joint venture in Peru, contributed to the remaining CNG volume increase.
 We also experienced an increase of 2.7 million gallons in LNG volume between periods, which was primarily due to the volume growth of 1.3 million gallons from our existing transit, refuse and industrial customers, combined with a 1.1 million gallon increase from our port trucking customers.
-Revenue also increased by \$11.1 million between periods.
+Revenue also increased by \$11.1 million between periods from sales of natural gas vehicle equipment by BAF, which we acquired on October 1, 2009.
+We also experienced a \$2.3 million increase in station construction revenues between periods.
 These increases were offset by the decrease in our effective price per gallon that we charged to our customers between periods.
-Our effective price per gallon decrease from \$1.00 in the three months ended June 30, 2009.
-The decrease was primarily due to the acquisition of four compressed natural gas operation and maintenance services contracts in May and June 30, 2010, which represents a \$0.02 per gallon decrease from \$1.00 in the three months ended June 30, 2009.
-The decrease was primarily due to the acquisition of four compressed natural gas operation and maintenance services contracts in May and June 62009, which are O&M agreements that generate less revenue per gallon than contracts where we supply the na
+Our effective price per gallon was \$0.98 in the three months ended June 30, 2010, which represents a \$0.02 per gallon decrease from \$1.00 in the three months ended June 30, 2009.
+The decrease was primarily due to the acquisition of four compressed natural gas operation and maintenance services contracts in May and June of 2009, which are O&M agreements that generate less revenue per gallon than contracts where we supply the natural gas commodity.
+Also offsetting our revenue increases was a decrease in our fuel tax revenue between periods as the fuel tax credits expired on December 31, 2009.
+We did not record any fuel tax revenues in the second quarter of 2010 and we recorded \$4.0 million of revenue related to fuel tax credits in the second quarter of 2009.